MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-edgehtml/get-started.md

 ### Service Workers

 Service Workers is the key technology behind PWAs.
-They act as a proxy between your PWA and the network to enable your website to function as an installed native app that can serve up offline scenarios, respond to server push notifications, and run background tasks.
+Service Workers act as a proxy between your PWA and the network to enable your website to function as an installed native app that serves up offline scenarios, responds to server push notifications, and runs background tasks.
 Service workers also open up new performance strategies.
 You are not required to implement a full web app to use the service worker cache for fine-tuned page load performance for your website.

 Service workers are event-driven background threads that run from JavaScript files served up alongside the regular scripts that power your web app.
 Because Service workers do not run on the main UI thread, service workers do not have DOM access, though the [UI thread][MDNWorkerPrototypePostMessage] and a [worker thread][MDNDedicatedWorkerGlobalScopePostMessage] is able to communicate using `postMessage()` and `onmessage` event handlers.

 You associate a service worker with your app by registering it to the URL origin of your site \(or a specified path within it\).
 Once registered, the service worker file is then downloaded, installed, and activated on the user machine.
 For more, *MDN web docs* has a comprehensive guide on [Using Service Workers][MDNUsingServiceWorkers] and a detailed [Service Worker API][MDNServiceWorkerApi] reference.

 For this tutorial, use the Offline page service worker script on [PWA Builder][PwaBuilderServiceWorker].
 Start by customizing the script with more functionality according to your performance requirements, network bandwidth, and so on.
-Check out the [Service Worker Cookbook][ServiceWorkerCookbook]  provided by Mozilla for a number of useful service worker caching ideas.
+Review the [Service Worker Cookbook][ServiceWorkerCookbook]  provided by Mozilla for a number of useful service worker caching ideas.

 1. Open [https://www.pwabuilder.com/serviceworker][PwaBuilderServiceWorker] and select the \(default\) **Offline page** service worker and click the **Download service worker** button.
 1. Open the download folder and copy the following two files